 The dictionary meaning of DNA is, ‘what makes you uniquely you’.
 The DNA of every individual is unique and is the first differentiator besides all the other qualities that may make him or her unique.
 Interesting isn’t it?
 But how many of us are aware of or have any idea about our own DNA?
 DNA is an integral part of an individual; something that we are aware of but have never spent time thinking about.
 Culturro’s team was in conversation with Vanishri Deshpande, CEO & Founder of ConnectEcho Talent Advisors to understand why culture is not at the center stage in today’s startups.

 For most founders, their startup is no less than a living being.
-Founders put their sweat, blood, and tears in their startups and just like living beings; a startup grows, matures and evolves.
+Founders put their sweat, blood, and tears into their startups, and just like living beings; a startup grows, matures, and evolves.
 But what makes a startup truly unique?
 Well, many will say idea or team but the real differentiator in any organization is its culture.
 In that sense, culture is the DNA of any company.
 But unfortunately how many founders realize this or have looked at their company culture through this lens?

-VC’s, investors and HR department in an organization can be instrumental in handholding, course correcting and emphasizing the culture agenda but at the end of the day it’s the founders who have the onus to make culture the DNA of an organization.
+VCs, investors, and HR departments in an organization can be instrumental in handholding, course correcting and emphasizing the culture agenda but at the end of the day it’s the founders who have the onus to make culture the DNA of an organization.